TheThunderB0lt/100-Days_Challenge/README.md

 ## Why this Challenge ?

+In this challenge, I am doing a commitment to myself that I will try my best to first understand the algorithm behind every single problem then only I am going to start solving the problem.

 I need to develop myself and focus on my software profession.
 I've faced a lot of rejection in my life.
 To overcome this i started to do something on my own.
 My goal is to finish this challenge faster then expected and will try to cover all the important concepts.

+This is my Git-Hub Repository where I am going to push the code day to day from today itself to be 🎯 consistent & true with words🤗.

-So, basically, this repository has a 100-Day Coding Challenge that I'm preparing for the SDE Role, something I'm doing on my own in Python Language.
+So, basically, this repository contains all of the important coding questions that I completed on my own in Python Language as part of my SDE role preparation.

-Firstly I'm fan of Python 🐍, Because i love coding in python programming language which I'm compfortable with and I started exploring all the basics of that programming language.
+Firstly I'm fan of Python 🐍, Because i love coding in python programming language which I'm comfortable with and I started exploring all the basics of that programming language.

 ### Why Python?
 Because Python is a very popular open-source software development language that offers enhanced process control capabilities.
 It is able to develop complex multiple protocol network applications while also maintaining simple and straighforward syntax.